Colonial architecture of Indonesia: 20th century

 Various Dutch architects also made the Indies their architectural and engineering playground.
-This resulted to the introduction of architecture styles such as Nieuwe Zakelijkheid, De Stijl and Amsterdam School, most of which had survived and can be observed in design for colonial period offices, churches, public buildings and villas.
+This resulted to the introduction of 'Dutch architecture styles' such as Nieuwe Zakelijkheid, De Stijl and Amsterdam School.
+But most architects were during first half of the 20th century more open to other more global stylistic influences as Beaux-arts, Art deco, Expressionism, etc., than their colleagues in the Netherlands..
+Most of which had survived and can be observed in design for colonial period offices, churches, public buildings and villas.
 Perhaps the highest form of "enlightenment" can be seen in Villa Isola, designed by Schoemaker in Bandung.
 Several architect such as C.P.W.
 Schoemaker and H.M.
 Pont also made an attempt on modernizing the indigenous architecture of Indonesia, by incorporating it with western modernity, paving the way for the creation of vernacular New Indies Style.
 The development of this architecture trend paralleled the growth of Delft School of the Netherlands.
 Bandung Institute of Technology, Pasar Gede of Solo and Pohsarang Church in Kediri are clear example of this experiment.

 The attempt of conforming with the local architecture had already begun since the early VOC period as appeared in the Indies Style.
 The differences is whereas the Indies Style country houses were essentially Indonesian houses with European trim, by the early 20th century, the trend was for modernist influences—such as art-deco—being expressed in essentially European buildings with Indonesian trim (such as the pictured home's high-pitched roofs with Javan ridge details and often with more consideration for air ventilation).
 Practical measures carried over from the earlier Indies Style country houses, which responded to the Indonesian climate, included overhanging eaves, larger windows and ventilation in the walls.